 372 West Lancaster Avenue

-AEC, Inc. is providing structural, mechanical, electrical and plumbing engineering for this new three-story, 15,000 square foot medical office building, slated for completion in late 2019.
+AEC, Inc. is providing structural, mechanical, electrical and plumbing engineering for this new three-story, 15,000 square foot medical office building, slated for completion in 2020.
 Designed by Blackney / Hayes Architects, the building will feature physician offices, reception and file rooms, patient waiting lounge, examination rooms, X-ray space, and physical therapy / gym on the third floor.

 The structural system is steel framed with concrete composite floor design.
 The exterior and will be clad in brick veneer with metal stud back-up.

 The MEP systems include a high-efficiency VRF HVAC system, as well as a DOAS (Dedicated Outdoor Air System) to provide ventilation.
 The building will be 100% backed up by an emergency generator.
 A high-efficiency central domestic water plant will feed the building.

 AEC, Inc. completed three retail stores located in the new connector link that unites The Court and The Plaza at The King of Prussia Mall.

 Mitchell Gold + Bob Williams Home Furnishings required structural, mechanical, electrical, plumbing and fire protection engineering for the new two-story 15,400 square foot retail space.
 The structural engineering included a new elevator and ornamental stair to join level 1 and 2.

 The Gap required similar structural engineering for the two-story 11,600 square foot retail space with elevator and communication stair.
 G-Star Raw, a specialty denim retail store, required fit-out including mechanical, electrical, plumbing and fire protection engineering in the 2,200 square foot space.